exonum/exonum-doc/src/roadmap.md

 ## Transactions Improvements

 As mentioned in [services
-description](./architecture/services/#transaction-interface), transactions are
+description](architecture/services/#transaction-interface), transactions are
 separate entities rather than datatypes.
 This directly leads to the ability to incorporate within transaction object additional logic.
-As a first step we consider implementing the ability to determine **transaction ordering** mechanics as a method of transaction interface.
+As a first step we consider implementing the ability to determine **transaction ordering** mechanics (unconfirmed transactions prioritization) as a method of transaction interface.
 This logic comes hand-by-hand with *transaction finalization*.

 !!! note
     In current Exonum implementation transactions are finalized only by